tsupplis/cpm86-crossdev/README.md

 ### XLISP Programs

-XLISP 1.1 is a small public-domain Lisp interpreter by David Betz, built from source in `src/xlisp` using the Aztec C 4.2 compiler.
+XLISP 1.1 is a small public-domain Lisp interpreter by David Betz, built from source using the Aztec C 4.2 compiler.
 It supports a subset of Common Lisp including lists, symbols, integers, strings, lexical closures, and a simple object system.